SIG MCX: SIG MCX RATTLER

-The SIG MCX RATTLER is a short-barreled rifle variant chambered in .300 AAC Blackout and 5.56.
+The SIG MCX RATTLER is a short-barreled rifle variant chambered in either .300 AAC Blackout and 5.56×45mm NATO.
 It is intended to serve as a personal defense weapon, featuring a 140 mm barrel, and comes with a Picatinny rail tail interface for attaching either a compact buttstock or a folding PCB (pistol contour brace).
 In February 2018, USSOCOM ordered upper receiver group conversion kits for the MCX Rattler in .300BLK for evaluation.

 The MCX Rattler was later selected as the winner of SOCOM's Commercial Personal Defense Weapon (CPDW) contract in May 2022 and suppressed MCX Rattlers will be ordered in 5.56 and .300BLK.

 The SIG MCX Rattler LT is a variant that incorporates the design features of the MCX-SPEAR LT.

 Derivatives

 SIG MCX-MR

 The SIG MCX-MR (Mid Range), chambered in 7.62×51mm NATO cartridge, was SIG Sauer's unsuccessful submission for the United States Army's Compact Semi-Automatic Sniper System (CSASS) program.
-The MCX-MR features both an M16/AR-15 type charging handle and a left side charging handle, a selective fire trigger mechanism, and uses a 20-round SR-25 box magazines.
+The MCX-MR features both an M16/AR-15 type charging handle and a left side charging handle, a selective fire trigger mechanism, and uses a 20-round SR-25 pattern magazines.
 It has an empty weight of 8.9 lb and a 406 mm fluted, 416 stainless steel barrel with a 1:10 inch twist, which is manufactured by Bartlein Barrels.
 The gas system features suppressed and unsuppressed settings.
 Unlike the handguard of the MCX, which slides off after pulling the front pivot pin, the MCX-MR requires popping off two screws first.

 SIG MCX-SPEAR

-The SIG MCX-SPEAR was developed as SIG Sauer's submission for the United States Army Next Generation Squad Weapon (NGSW) program and is chambered in 6.8×51mm SIG Fury cartridge.
-SIG Sauer was chosen as the winner on 19 April 2022, formerly designated as the XM5, then was later changed to the XM7 and was later typed classified as the M7 in the U.S. military service.
+The SIG MCX-SPEAR was developed as SIG Sauer's submission for the United States Army Next Generation Squad Weapon (NGSW) program and is chambered in 6.8×51mm Common Cartridge (.277 Fury) cartridge.
+SIG Sauer was chosen as the winner on 19 April 2022, formerly designated as the XM5, then was later changed to the XM7 and was later type classified as the M7 rifle in the U.S. Army service.